itskaransingh/docling-mcp/README.md

 ## License

-The Docling-MCP codebase is under MIT license.
+The Docling MCP codebase is under MIT license.
 For individual model usage, please refer to the model licenses found in the original packages.

 ## LF AI & Data

-Docling and Docling-MCP is hosted as a project in the [LF AI & Data Foundation](https://lfaidata.foundation/projects/).
+Docling and Docling MCP is hosted as a project in the [LF AI & Data Foundation](https://lfaidata.foundation/projects/).

 **IBM ❤️ Open Source AI**: The project was started by the AI for knowledge team at IBM Research Zurich.